markjamesm/markjamesm.github.io/_posts/2021-01-11-transitioning-from-csharp-to-fsharp-rethinking-state.md

 // PlayerHealth is now 95.
 Console.WriteLine(player.PlayerHealth);
 ```
-By creaintg a state in the PlayerHealth property and then modifying it using the void FightEnemy() method, we're producing what's known as a [i]side effect[/i].
+By creating a state in the PlayerHealth property and then modifying it using the void FightEnemy() method, we're producing what's known as a [i]side effect[/i].
 According to Wikipedia, the formal definition for a side effect is:

 ```
 ...
 An operation, function or expression is said to have a side effect if it modifies some state variable value(s) outside its local environment, that is to say has an observable effect besides returning a value (the main effect) to the invoker of the operation.